galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-viz-in-r/tutorial.md

 In the data frame, there is a column titled `log2.FC`.
 This is the logarithmically-adjusted representation of the fold-change observed in expression of the genes in the transcriptomic experiment from which this data is derived.
 We can calculate the observed expression level relative to the reference according to the formula: $$FC = 2^{log2.FC}$$

-Let's create a column `ratio.FC` to our `annotatedDEgenes` data frame that show the observed expression as a multiple of the reference level.
+Let's create a column `FC` to our `annotatedDEgenes` data frame that show the observed expression as a multiple of the reference level.

 > ### {% icon hands_on %} Hands-on: Select and filter to create new object
 >